caiocasagrande/caiocasagrande/README.md

 ### Current Focus

-Presently, I'm involved in a project aimed at understanding the recent expansion of dengue fever in the Brazilian Legal Amazon.
+Presently, I'm involved in a project aimed at understanding the recent expansion of **dengue fever in the Brazilian Legal Amazon**.
 This involves exploring how various social determinants of health—economic, social, environmental, geographic, and cultural factors—have contributed to the spread of the disease.
 My role includes identifying space-time trends and analyzing data to uncover insights crucial for addressing this public health challenge.

 I am currently seeking opportunities to transition into a professional role in the data field, where I can contribute to companies' business decision-making processes.